A New Geometric Representation for 3D Bijective Mappings and Applications: Analysis

 In the left-hand side, $Q_{\Lambda} \vec{\gamma}_i$ is the $i$-th column of $\mathcal{C}$, while in the right-hand side, $Q_{\Lambda} \tilde{Q}_{\setminus i}^T$ is the matrix containing the remaining $N-1$ column vectors of $\mathcal{C}$.
 The equation $Q_{\Lambda} \vec{\gamma}_i = Q_{\Lambda} \tilde{Q}_{\setminus i}^T \Vec{\alpha}$ means that the $i$-th column vector of $\mathcal{C}$ can be expressed as a linear combination of the remaining $N-1$ column vectors of $\mathcal{C}$, and the coefficients are stored in $\Vec{\alpha}$.

 As the index $i$ can be randomly chosen, we prove the statement for column vectors.
 Since the matrix is symmetric, this property can be extended to the row vectors as well. \end{proof}

-We can set the $i$-th row and $i$-th column of $\mathcal{C}$ to zero.
-With Lemma \ref{linear_dependent}, we know that the rank of this matrix is still $N-1$.

-Also, we know that the vector $\Vec{e}_i$ lies in the null space of this matrix.
-By setting the $i$-th diagonal entry to $1$, we get a full rank matrix, which is denoted as $\mathcal{M}$.
+The $i$-th row and $i$-th column of $\mathcal{C}$ can be set to zero.
+From Lemma~\ref{linear_dependent}, it is known that the rank of this matrix remains $N-1$.
+The vector $\Vec{e}_i$ lies in the null space of this matrix.
+By setting the $i$-th diagonal entry to $1$, the matrix becomes full rank and is denoted as $\mathcal{M}$.

 \begin{proposition} $\mathcal{M}$ is an SPD matrix. \end{proposition}

 \begin{proof} Setting the $i$-th column in $\nabla$ to zero, we get a new matrix denoted as $\tilde{\nabla}$.
 By the above definition, we have